loopdreams/flights/README.md

 - flight-times (based on distance)
 - carbon cost (based on distance).

-I am not an expert on these areas are relied heavily on the types of calculations used in already-existing online tools (cited below).
+I am not an expert on these areas and relied heavily on the types of calculations used in already-existing online tools (cited below).
 It is not easy to calculate the flight-time based only on distance, so this is the weakest area.

 By coincidence, I went on holiday during the month of March and flew from Dublin to Salzburg.
 I timed how long the journey took from when the wheels left the ground until we landed.
 It took 1 hour and 55 minutes to get there and 2 hours and 21 minutes to return.
 A pretty significant difference!
 This script is very simple and does not account for these kinds of differences (depending on direction of travel, etc.)